p1gm1/p1gm1/README.md

 #### 🔭 I’m currently working on

-Currently working with DroneSky as a Machine Learning engineer setting several app's of computer vision to assist in presicion agriculture of coffee crops in Colombia.
+Currently working with Emissary as a consultant developer.
 Also working on the following open source projects:

 * Sky-eye, a desktop and web app for counting crops of oil-palm, guava and passion-fruit.

+#### 🌱 I’m currently learning

+Natural Process Language with attention models.

 #### 🤔 What can you find here?